SolKuczala/cliAlgoTool/README.md

 ```

 #### Dockerfile
-To try the docker build, make sure docker is in your sudoer group.
+To try the docker build target, make sure docker is in your sudoer group.
 This was just and addition to show the usage.

 ### Possible choices for sorting algorithm
 1. Use Golang built in sort(quicksort) algorithm - it has an optimized version of quicksort for v1.22.

-2. Use own implementation of sort(quicksort)
+2. Use own implementation of sort(quicksort).

 ### Possible approaches:
 1. Quicksort, then merge duplicates, then create CSV with new order.